melissasedgwick/bookmark-manager/README.md

 I want to be able to see a list of bookmarks

 As a user
-So that I can easily access a website
+So I can easily access a website
 I want to be able to add a URL to my bookmarks

+As a user
+So I can remove unwanted links
+I want to be able to delete a URL from my bookmarks

+As a user
+So I can change my bookmarks
+I want to be able to update existing URLs

+As a user
+So I can easily locate bookmarks
+I want to be able to see titles for the URLs
 ```

 ## How to Use ##